Telemark Research Institute

-Telemark Research Institute (Telemarksforsking) is a Norwegian government-funded research institute, headquartered in Bø, Telemark.
+Telemark Research Institute (Telemarksforsking) is a Norwegian government-funded research institute, headquartered in Bø i Telemark.
 It was founded in 1986 and is one of nine regional research institutes in Norway which are funded by the Research Council of Norway.
 It is organised as a foundation.
 Its main focus areas are cultural studies, regional studies, innovation, health and social issues, and entrepreneurship.